Sneftel/gull/readme.md

 ### Solder the PCBs

 The thumbboards should remain panelized until after both SM and TH components are soldered.

-Beyond that, no notes here.
+Solder only one connector per thumbboard: J1 on one, J2 on the other.

 ### Assemble the frame